 You can also skip this dressing and use a balsamic glaze, if you choose.

 If you loved this salmon recipe, check out these other easy salad recipes:

-Tools for making Balsamic Salmon Salad:
+Tools for making salmon salad:

-Season salmon fillets with fine sea salt and pepper.
+- Season salmon fillets with fine sea salt and pepper.
 Set aside.

-Coat a medium skillet with cooking spray and heat over medium.
+- Coat a medium skillet with cooking spray and heat over medium.
 Add onions.
 Cook until soft and opaque, approximately 5-7 minutes.
 Add balsamic vinegar and tomatoes.
 Continue to cook for 3-5 minutes or until balsamic starts to reduce and tomato skins start to loosen.
 Remove from heat and set aside.

-Heat a large frying pan or skillet over high heat.
+- Heat a large frying pan or skillet over high heat.
 When hot, coat with cooking spray.
 Place salmon fillets, seasoned side down, into the hot skillet.
 Cover and cook for 3-4 minutes.
 Turn and repeat on the other side.
 Times may vary depending on thickness of the fillet.

 - Remove from skillet and top with balsamic onions and tomatoes.
 Serve with herbed chevre bread or just crumbled chevre or goat cheese over the salad, if desired.
 Enjoy!